 Fit & Design for the Brooks Ghost Running Shoes

 When we tried the Ghost 11 for the first time, we were quite surprised at the level of comfort we felt.
 We say this because we usually try out a lot of running shoes.
-If you like a soft, smooth run, these might be the shoes for you.
+If you like to keep a fast pace, along with a soft, smooth run, these might be the shoes for you.

 Where Can I Buy Them?